Wickremesinghe chosen Sri Lanka PM in effort to quell crisis

 Wickremesinghe, 73, has been in Parliament for 45 years.
 His political party split in 2020 amid a leadership crisis and most senior members left to form a new party, which is currently the country’s main opposition.

 Wickremesinghe’s reputation was damaged during his previous term as prime minister, when he was in a difficult power- sharing arrangement with then-President Maithripala Sirisena.
-Conflict and a communication breakdown between him and Sirisena were blamed for intelligence lapses that led to Easter Sunday suicide bomb attacks in 2019 that killed more than 260 people.
+Conflict and a communication breakdown between them were blamed for intelligence lapses that led to Easter Sunday suicide bomb attacks in 2019 that killed more than 260 people.

 He was also accused of shielding a friend he appointed as head of the Central Bank from allegations of insider trading.